Jockey Plaza

-Jockey Plaza Shopping Center is a shopping plaza in Fundo Monterrico Chico, a neighbourhood of Santiago de Surco, Lima, Peru.
-It is located next to the Hippodrome of Monterrico and the University of Lima.
-It is one of the country's largest shopping centres, with over 500 stores.
+Jockey Plaza Shopping Center, also known simply as Jockey Plaza, is a shopping centre located in Fundo Monterrico Chico, a neighbourhood of Santiago de Surco, Lima, Peru.
+It is located next to the Hippodrome of Monterrico and the University of Lima, facing Javier Prado Avenue.

+It is one of the country's largest shopping centres, with over 500 stores, including: Plaza Vea, Tottus, Sodimac, Ripley, Falabella, Cinemark, and Divercity.